 When performing a re-auth, set Credentials on file to “2 – Payment using stored credentials”, using the drop-down provided.

-If you are processing a new payment using previously-stored credentials, you will need to include credentialsonfile=2 in the new request.
-This subsequent payment can only be processed using MyST (by selecting a transaction and clicking "Re-auth") or our Webservices API.
+If you are processing a new payment using previously stored credentials, you will need to include credentialsonfile=2 in the new request.
+This subsequent payment can only be processed using Portal (by selecting a transaction and clicking "Re-auth") or our Webservices API.
 Refer to the other tabs for further information.

 Update the request submitted using our Webservices API to include the additional field, credentialsonfile, with value set to “2”: